Welcome to our Dividend Diplomat Dividend Stock Screener!

 Lastly, who doesn’t love an investment that historically raises their return to shareholders?
 It provides a nice little increase to their annual income.
 Ideally, we would like to see a company grow their dividend at a rate greater than inflation to avoid losing purchasing power on future dollars.
 However, the growth rate greater than inflation is not the end all be all for us as we own several stocks in our portfolios (T) that do not follow this.

-The following are links to articles in which we have applied the stock screener to various companies.
-For a few, the application of the screener has helped sway us to initiate a position in the company.
-We have also written several stock analyses on the website Seeking Alpha.
-So if you are looking for other examples for our Dividend Stock Screener in action, please check out some of the articles we have written on their website.
+We use our stock screener everytime we perform and write a dividend stock analysis.
+We have written many analyses on the website Seeking Alpha.
+So if you are looking for other examples for our Dividend Stock Screener in action, please check out articles we have written on their website.